opoupeney/dfd/source/devguide/web-gcs/webgc-props-events-focus.rst

 .. figure:: ../../images/gcs/dfx-events-focus.png
    :width: 400px

-   *Each of the events takes a function name that will be executed when the user invokes the event.*
+   Each of the events takes a function name that will be executed when the user invokes the event.
+In the example above the function named *myFunction* will be executed on the *On Double Click* event.

 Functions called in a View are defined in the view controller in the script of the View.
 Clicking on the ... opens a window providing the current list of functions that are available to be used from the View.